39 Museums in Salvador: Discover the history and culture of Bahia

 Centenário Avenue, Nina Rodrigues Forensic Institute Building, Vale dos Barris

-The Estácio de Lima Anthropological Museum, also known as the Nina Rodrigues Museum, is located in the building of the Nina Rodrigues Forensic Medical Institute.
-The museum is an important reference for anthropological, cultural and historical studies.
+The Estácio de Lima Anthropological Museum, also known as the Nina Rodrigues Museum, is located in the building of the Nina Rodrigues Forensic Institute.
+The museum is an important reference point for anthropological, cultural and historical studies.

-• Black culture: Objects used in liturgical rituals and other artefacts related to Afro-Brazilian culture.
+• Black Culture: Objects used in liturgical rituals and other artefacts related to Afro-Brazilian culture.

-• Anthropological studies: The museum is dedicated to the study and preservation of Afro-Brazilian, indigenous and cangaço cultures, offering an in-depth look at these aspects of Brazilian history and society.
+• Anthropological Studies: The museum is dedicated to the study and preservation of Afro-Brazilian, indigenous and cangaço cultures, offering an in-depth look at these aspects of Brazilian history and society.

 Experience

-• Exhibitions: In addition to permanent exhibitions, the museum can offer temporary exhibitions and educational events on topics relevant to its areas of specialisation.
+• Exhibitions: In addition to the permanent exhibitions, the museum can offer temporary exhibitions and educational events on topics relevant to its areas of specialisation.

 Rua da Misericórdia, 6, Sé